 If the Keto sticks don’t change color…

 If they don’t change color, then no ketones are detected in your urine.
 Your body is not in ketosis.

-If the Ketone urine strips turn a dark purple…
+If the Keto sticks turn a dark purple…

 If a dark purplish color results on your ketostix, then “high” levels of ketones are detected in your urine.

-If you’re on the Keto diet, then this could be a useful indicator that you’re in nutritional ketosis.
+If you’re on a ketogenic diet, then this could be a useful indicator that you’re in nutritional ketosis.

 Ketoacidosis and high ketones in urine

 Before we dive into this, a side note…